 No, you can’t use this platform to pay bills.
 This service only accepts fund transfer instructions from one account to another account maintained at other participating institutions.

 PESONet offers hassle-free fund transfer services for both businesses and individuals with its bulk money transfer feature.
-While you can’t use this service to pay bills, it’s still a safe and secure way to send non-urgent funds to your loved ones.
+While you can’t use the PESONet transfer service to pay bills, it’s still a safe and secure way to send funds to your loved ones for non-urgent needs.
 This service is also perfect for employers wanting to automate their payouts to employees without having to go to a bank.